morgoe/morgoe.github.io/_posts/blog/2015-05-30-placeholder-avatars.markdown

 Next, we need to assign each user a colour.
 This can't be randomly done upon render, because Jerry Primrose must always be a red JP.
 The solution is no good if you refresh the page and he’s turned green.

-We can solve this problem using *hashes.
+We can solve this problem using hash codes.
 This lets us avoid creating another database entry for each user, by calculating it on render, but having the same colour each time.
 Simply hash the full name, do a modulus by x (where x is the number of colours you picked), and then assign that person the colour at the resulting index.

 Try playing around with the example below, then check out the code to see how it's done.

 <p data-height="268" data-theme-id="0" data-slug-hash="QbdQwY" data-default-tab="result" data-user="morgoe" class='codepen'>See the Pen <a href='http://codepen.io/morgoe/pen/QbdQwY/'>Placeholder Avatars</a> by Morgan Carter (<a href='http://codepen.io/morgoe'>@morgoe</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 My next post will detail how to encourage people to upload an avatar.
-If you've got a problem you'd like to suggest I tackle, please email me at <a href="mailto:morgancarter1@gmail.com">morgancarter1@gmail.com</a>.
+If you've got a problem you'd like to suggest I tackle, please send me an email at <a href="{{ site.email }}">{{ site.email }}</a>.

 [before-after]: /assets/images/blog/placeholder-avatars/before-after.png